 Through the Actions menu button the following actions are available for the selected interfaces:

 - Create Bonding.
-This option redirect to the bonding interface creation form.
+This option redirects to the bonding interface creation form.

 - The actions mentioned above.
 The actions mentioned above: Bring up, Bring down, Unset and Delete